Keeping Connected on the Water

 Water - especially salt water - can be brutal on electronics.

 When considering mobile internet equipment, you'll want to pay special attention to its reported ability to hold up to the elements.
-Balance your needs for durability with your budget and your expectations on how long you would like your gear to survive before you will naturally want to upgrade it anyway.
+Balance your needs for durability with your budget, and your expectations on how long you would like your gear to survive before you will naturally want to upgrade it anyway.

 You may decide that, even on a boat, budgeting for more frequent replacements of general consumer-grade gear makes more sense.

-Whatever you decide on - also consider whether or not it makes sense to carry a spare on board.
+Whatever you decide - also consider whether or not it makes sense to carry a spare on board.

 Dealing With Perpetual Motion